Amit27181/CodSoft/README.md

 🧠 Immediate result display
 👁️‍🗨️ Simple and colorful user interface
 ✅ Great example of event-driven programming in Python

 📌 Submission Note
 This repository is submitted as part of my CodSoft Python Programming Internship.
 All source code is original and follows the program’s structure and authenticity guidelines.
-🆕 Add & 🗑️ Delete tasks
-💾 Persistent data storage using JSON
-🎨 Clean and user-friendly interface
-✅ Ideal for managing daily tasks with ease

-📚 Task 3: Contact Book
-A simple Contact Book application built with Python and Tkinter.
-✅Allows users to add, update, delete, and view contact.
-🧠 Immediate result display

-📌 Submission Note
-This repository is submitted as part of my CodSoft Python Programming Internship.
-All source code is original and follows the program’s structure and authenticity guidelines.